karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 - During the ``TIME_WAIT`` state, the socket remains in the system for a specific period to ensure that any delayed or out-of-order packets related to the closed connection do not interfere with new connections using the same port.
 The ``TIME_WAIT`` state lasts for 30 seconds to 2 minutes depending on the operating system.

 ## Pros & cons of this scenario
-### Pros:
+### Pros
 - In this scenario, it is less likely for the application to suffer from port exhaustion issues.
 In scenario 1, for each request, the TCP connection would remain in the ``ESTABLISHED`` state for a few minutes until the operating system forced it to close.
-In scenario 2, as we are disposing of the HTTP client right after using it, the connection is closed directly, bypassing the time the connection was hanging around in the ``ESTABLISHED`` state doing nothing.
+In scenario 2, as we are disposing of the HTTP client right after using it, the connection is closed directly, bypassing the time the connection was hanging around in a ``ESTABLISHED`` state doing nothing.

 ### Cons
 - A new ``HttpClient`` is being created everytime a new request comes in, which means that the application has a unnecessary overhead from establishing a new TCP connection every single time.
 - If the rate of requests is high, the app might suffer from port exhaustion issues.

-# **Scenario 3: Create a static or singleton HttpClient instance and re-use it**
+# **Scenario 3: Create a static HttpClient and use it for any incoming requests**

 ## Source code
 - A ``static`` HttpClient instance is created once and utilized for all received requests.